Chart Color Schemes

 Pinjarra Hills - Pullenvale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch identified nine projects likely affecting the region.
-Notable ones are Centenary Motorway Upgrade Planning, Kenmore Village Shopping Centre Redevelopment, Middle Park Intersection Upgrade (Eumong Street/Riverhills Road), and McLeod Country Golf Club Retirement Village.
-The following list details those most relevant.
+Nine projects identified by AreaSearch are expected to impact the area significantly.
+These include Centenary Motorway Upgrade Planning, Kenmore Village Shopping Centre Redevelopment, Middle Park Intersection Upgrade (Eumong Street/Riverhills Road), and McLeod Country Golf Club Retirement Village.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.